Content Shortage Solution

 PROBLEM DISCOVERY

-Garden Joy is a home and garden design game where players complete decor Challenges inspired by real-world trends, seasons, and cultural moments.
+Garden Joy is a mobile design game where players create outdoor spaces through Challenges inspired by real-world trends, seasons, and cultural moments.

 PROPOSED SOLUTION

-We uncovered an untapped asset: thousands of past Challenges.
-Resurfacing them offers fresh, meaningful content to players with no added work for the content team.
+We discovered an underused asset: thousands of past Challenges.
+Resurfacing them offers fresh, meaningful content to users with no added work for the content team.

 We proposed a system called Plus Challenges that would: